-When the City applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements is presented.
+When the City applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material restatement of reclassifies terms in its initiational statements that has a material effect on the statement of financial position, an additional (third) statement of financial position as at the beginning of the preceding period in addition to the minimum comparative financial statements is presented.

-e) Budget comparative figures Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of disclosure f) Superannuation The City contributes to a number of Superannuation Funds on behalf of employees.
+e) Budget comparative figures Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of f) Superannuation The City contributes to a number of Superannuation Funds on behalf of employees.
 All funds to which the City contributes are defined contribution plans.